vignesh2718/ServiceNow-Development/BusinessRules_UseCases.md

 ### Business Rules

-A business rule is a piece of logic or functionality implemented within a system to automate processes or enforce policies.
-In the context of this document, we'll focus on a specific business rule that triggers actions based on changes to the priority of a problem record.
+Business rules are implemented within a system to automate processes or enforce policies.
+In this document, we'll discuss two specific business rules related to incident and problem management.

 ### Use Cases